-This post was originally written in 2015, but it was hard to read and I’ve changed a few recommendations (but many of them have stayed the same).
+This post was originally written in 2015, but it was hard to read and I’ve changed a few recommendations (but most of them have stayed the same).
 Many of the products are affiliate links, but to gear that I actually use and love.
 Thanks for your support of my website if you choose to make a purchase.

 |Delsey Helium Sky Carry-On